arminhammer/jackdaw/README.md

 # jackdaw

-`jackdaw` is a workflow execution engine for the [Serverless Workflows](https://serverlessworkflow.io/) specification.
-It supports durable execution of workflows through a persistence layer, as well as caching execution to prevent duplicate execution of expensive workflow tasks. `jackdaw` is written in Rust, and is designed for extensibiliy, performance, and easy to deploy into many contexts.
+`jackdaw` is a workflow execution engine for the [Serverless Workflow](https://serverlessworkflow.io/) specification.
+It supports durable execution of workflows through a persistence layer, as well as caching execution to prevent duplicate execution of expensive workflow tasks. `jackdaw` is written in Rust, and is designed for extensibility, performance, and ease of deployment into many execution contexts.

-The default version of `jackdaw` comes with a full embedded javascript interpreter (via [rustyscript](https://github.com/rscarson/rustyscript) and [deno_core](https://github.com/denoland/deno_core)), as well as embedded python (via [pyo3](https://pyo3.rs/)).
-This allows `jackdaw` to support Serverless Workflows that have python and javascript sections very efficiently.
+`jackdaw` is distributed as a static binary, as well as a Docker container image.
+It is cross-compiled for Linux AMD64 & ARM64, as well as a MacOS Universal Binary.
+It does not have a server component that needs to be installed, and is a self-contained CLI tool.
+This should make it easy to run as a standalone workflow executor, as well as embedded as part of a larger program.

+### Serverless Workflow DSL

+Many modern software applications can be represented conceptually as a "workflow" (or [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph)).
+Workflows are useful because they can help abstract away execution and integration details from the user's business logic.
+In addition, durable workflow execution engines have proven popular because they are able to handle the state management of long-running business processes.
+Unfortunately there are many workflow engines, and most have cumbersome server components that need to be deployed and maintained.
+Most have their own specific way of implementing workflows that make it hard to switch to other engines.
+Serverless Workflow is a fascinating DSL that attempts to provide a standard way of representing a workflow that is not tied to any particular engine implementation.

+Although `jackdaw` does not have a server component itself, it fully supports Serverless Workflow [Listeners](https://github.com/serverlessworkflow/specification/blob/main/dsl-reference.md#listen).
+This makes it possible to use `jackdaw` as a server that can trigger off of event types supported by Serverless Workflow, notably OpenAPI and gRPC specifications.

+### Project Status

-`jackdaw` is also committed to always being free and useful open source software under the standard Apache 2.0 license.
+This project is committed to always being free and useful open source software under the standard Apache 2.0 license.
 There's no risk of vendor lock-in, because any workflow you run with `jackdaw` can be executed by any of the other Serverless Workflow runtimes!

+A note on project stability: while the goal of this project is to support 100% of the Serverless Workflow specification, there are still gaps.
+The internals are unstable and subject to change as it is developed, but valid workflows should continue to run on every version.

+If there are discrepancies between the Serverless Workflow spec and `jackdaw`, they should be considered bugs that will be resolved in favor of the spec.
+There may be features that are supported in `jackdaw` that are not supported in other engines, but they should not impact the portability of the workflows themselves.

 ## Getting started